hedyhli/starcli/README.md

-Just add `starcli -r 3 -L grid` in there, and every time you open your terminal, you will find 3 trending repos printed neatly in a grid format, great way to start your day (bit like the [Hacker Tab Extension](https://chrome.google.com/webstore/detail/hacker-tab/ibomigipadcieapbemkegkmadbbanbgm?hl=en) 😆 ).
+Just add `starcli -r 3 -L grid` in there, and every time you open your terminal, you will find 3 trending repos printed neatly in a grid format, great way to start your day (a bit like the [Hacker Tab Extension](https://chrome.google.com/webstore/detail/hacker-tab/ibomigipadcieapbemkegkmadbbanbgm?hl=en) 😆 ).

 ### GitHub Authentication